INTERNATIONAL PEACE CONFERENCE 2020: THE EYELAND

 in our world today.

-WELCOME TO THE FOURTH ANNUAL INTERNATIONAL PEACE CONFERENCE, "A MATTER OF CHOICE (?)", IN MAASTRICHT
+WELCOME TO THE TENTH ANNUAL PEACE CONFERENCE, KINTSUGI , IN MAASTRICHT

-Read more about "A Matter of Choice (?)".
+Read more about past themes of our conference.

 OUR PHILOSOPHY